 You may be thinking about taking a summer vacation over the next few months, and while this may sound exciting, it has the potential to be a little hazardous to your health.
 Travelling results in prolonged periods of sitting in awkward, cramped spaces, whether it be in a car or on a plane, and possibly prolonged periods of standing while waiting in lineups at airports in combination with heavy lifting of luggage.
 Dehydration is very common with travel too.

-All of these seemingly harmless activities can increase stress on the joints of your body, resulting in pain and discomfort.
+All of these seemingly harmless activities can increase stress on the joints of your Healthy Body, resulting in pain and discomfort.
 Additionally, one of the most serious consequences of travelling is that prolonged periods of travel increase the risk of suffering from a blood clot (deep vein thrombosis), which may result in a serious issue if the blood clot breaks off and travels to the lung, resulting in a pulmonary embolism.

 The good news is that by following some simple summer travel tips, you can minimize the risk of suffering an injury so that you can fully enjoy your summer vacation.

 The first step to safe travelling is to pack your luggage as light as possible; this will help to minimize the weight that you have to lift when transporting your luggage.
 When walking with luggage, use a cart whenever possible to avoid carrying weight unnecessarily.
-When lifting luggage, use a proper lifting technique which involves carrying the luggage as close to your body as possible and lifting with your legs as opposed to your back and avoiding twisting movements.
+When lifting luggage, use a proper lifting technique which involves carrying the luggage as close to your Healthy Body as possible and lifting with your legs as opposed to your back and avoiding twisting movements.

 Whether sitting in your car or on an airplane, be mindful of your posture.
 Think about sitting tall with a lifted chest, relaxed shoulders and tucked and level chin.
 Adjust your seat to maximize comfort by positioning your seat to ensure that your back is supported and legs are relaxed, and use a back support if necessary.